csc-training/summerschool/gpu/exercises/fundamentals/06-sycl/03-axpy/Readme.md

           }
       }
 ```
-As long a host accessor is valid the data can not be accessed by other means.
-When they are destroyed the program can proceed with further calculations on host or devices.
+As long as the host accessor is valid, the data cannot be accessed by other means.
+When destroyed, the program can proceed with further host or device computations.

 ## II.
 Memory management using Buffer and Accesors and `nd_range" Launching
-In the previous task a basic, simple way was used to launch kernels.
-This could be enough for many applications, but the `range` class is quite limited.
-It does not allow to use lower level features, like local share memory, in-work-grgoup  synchronizations or use the in-work-rgoup local index.
-In many cases (like matrix-matrix multiplication) more control is needed.
+In the previous exercise was used a simple kernel launch with`range`, which lacks advanced features like local shared memory, in-work-group synchronization, or local indexing.

-The axpy calculation does not need notions of locality within the kernel, but for its simplicity is a good exercise to familiarize with the syntax.
+Although  `axpy` doesn’t require these features, it’s a good exercise to learn the syntax.

 Starting from the [solution of the task I](solution/axpy_buffer_simplek.cpp) change the way the kernel is launched following: